| AS QUICK AS CAN BE based on

 "Hold it!"

-She banged into plenty, lugging the woman's dead weight from the room.
-She knew nothing about emergency medical procedures for gas victims and a high keening noise filled her head before and after she woke up.
+Banging into furniture and boxes, the Princess lugged the woman's dead weight from the room.
+She knew nothing about emergency medical procedures for gas victiMs., and a high keening noise filled her head before and after she woke up.
 From the floor, she could see many pairs of legs.
 She heard someone in the distance.
 "You are good to put up with our timing screw ups and clumsy attempt at something different."
 More hail.
 Delicious gasless air.
 She sat up and put her head between her knees. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| The phone rang, went to voice mail.
-Tory suggested Lee blow up all phones for all of eternity.
+When the phone rang Tory suggested Lee blow up all their phones for all of eternity.

 "Is this the residence of Special Inspector Ward, SMPD?"
 Lee picked up the phone.
 "Yes."